President Biden is trying to speed up his appeal to voters, after polls showed him lagging behind Trump in the race for the White House.

 "I think what he needs is to take a youth pill and turn 40 years younger," Democratic Senator Bernie Sanders, 82, joked about President Biden's age.
 "And if he has that pill, hopefully he'll share it with me."

-Even if he was joking, Senator Sanders’s comments show that age is clearly something Democrats are concerned about.
-As concerns grow, some Democrats have pushed President Biden to take concrete steps to demonstrate that he is up to the job.
+While Sanders was joking, his comments show that age is clearly something Democrats are concerned about.
+With growing concerns, some Democrats have pushed for President Biden to take concrete steps to demonstrate he is up to the job.

-Senator Sanders remained confident, saying he expected President Biden to run a "robust campaign" to showcase his accomplishments and better explain his agenda for a second term to the public.
+Senator Sanders remained confident, saying he expected President Biden to run a "vigorous campaign" to showcase his accomplishments and better explain his agenda for a second term to the public.

-In addition to his age, another major challenge for President Biden is the ongoing Israel-Hamas conflict.
-The situation in Gaza has alienated many key parts of President Biden’s 2020 winning coalition, including young voters, progressives and some voters of color.
+In addition to his age, another significant challenge for President Biden is the ongoing Israel-Hamas conflict.
+The situation in Gaza has alienated many key parts of President Biden’s winning 2020 coalition, including young voters, progressives, and some voters of color.

 His campaign lost 13% of voters in the Michigan primary who chose “no candidate.”
-But that number was much higher in the Minnesota primary on Super Tuesday, with 19%.
+But the percentage was much higher in the Minnesota primary on Super Tuesday, with 19%.

 Former US President Donald Trump in Rock Hill, South Carolina, on February 23.
 Photo: AFP

-“President Biden is showing weakness in this conflict because he cannot uphold what we have long claimed are the values that America stands for,” said Rep. Pramila Jayapal, leader of the Congressional Progressive Caucus.
-“I have told the White House directly that we could actually lose the election to Donald Trump because of this conflict.”
+"President Biden is showing weakness in this conflict because he cannot uphold what we have long proclaimed as the values that America wants to pursue," said Rep. Pramila Jayapal, leader of the Congressional Progressive Caucus.
+"I have told the White House directly that we could actually lose the election to Donald Trump because of this conflict."

 Ms. Jayapal and other Democrats say every day the conflict continues is another day their party will have to strain to deliver a message about how President Biden is superior to his opponent, because angry voters won’t listen to him for anything.